farjanaahmed36/phpTest/README.md

 # phpTest
 Complete PHP website Project with Mysql Database
-If you have basic knowlegde in Php and Mysql if you know how to use these Mysql Queries like Insert, Select, Update and Delete phpTest will allow you to build a website where user 1- can register
+If you have basic knowlegde in Php and Mysql if you know how to Insert, Select, Update and Delete data in MySql databse with php phpTest will allow you to build a website where user 1- can register
 2- post articles with image